Blue-Labs/lk-bidirectional-tty-auditing/README.md

-This patch supplements the TTY audit function in the Linux kernel.
+This patch supplements the TTY audit function in the `Linux Kernel`.
 The existing auditing capabilities only record half of the TTY conversation.
 This leads to lost data for two situations:

 * We cannot see what the user sent to the TTY, only what the TTY sends to them
-* if the TTY user turns off echo (stty), the built in auditing records nothing
+* if the TTY user turns off echo (stty -echo), the built in auditing records nothing

-Bidirectional record logging provided by this patch records all TTY data in both channels (stderr and stdout are in the same channels) and records data even when stty -echo is used.
+Bidirectional record logging provided by this patch records all TTY data in both channels (stderr and stdout are in the same channel) and records data even when `stty -echo` is used.
 All byte data is recorded, including all control characters.

-A simple python script is included for printing a strong representation of actual TTY appearance on the user's terminal.
+A simple `python` script is included for printing a strong representation of actual TTY appearance on the user's terminal.

 example `audit-log-print.py` output: